Calera Divorce Lawyers & Divorce Attorneys

-This does not include the filing fee that is charged whenever a divorce is filed.
-This fee varies depending on the county, but in Shelby County it is approximately $291, which includes a small convenience fee for filing electronically.
 You typically file a divorce in the county where one of you live, so if you or your spouse live in Shelby County that is where you would likely filed your case.
 Give our Calera divorce lawyer a call today to find out the filing fee where you live.

 To get a quick divorce in Calera, both spouses must be in complete agreement about all marital issues such as custody, child support, and property division.
 To get started with an uncontested divorce in Calera, you can fill out a questionnaire on our website by clicking on the link to the right of page, or call us to email or mail you one.